STS-3: Mission summary

 Former Administrator of NASA Charles F. Bolden Jr. stated that Lousma was trained to disengage autoland by moving the control stick.
 He rolled the stick, but did not pitch it sufficiently, so autoland was still partially engaged until Fullerton warned him, causing Lousma to pitch up; Bolden, who had worked on the autoland system early in his astronaut career prior to his first space flight, stated in 2004 that the crew "saved the vehicle" by doing so.

 STS-3 was the only shuttle mission to land at White Sands Missile Range.
-The unexpectedly difficult landing and post flight conditions damaged the shuttle, requiring extensive repair at KSC.
-So much gypsum dust covered Columbia that Bolden recalled, "I flew it several flights later on my first flight, STS-61-C, and when we got on orbit, there was still gypsum coming out of everything!
+The unexpectedly difficult landing and post-flight conditions damaged the shuttle, requiring extensive repair at KSC.
+So much gypsum dust covered Columbia that Bolden recalled: "I flew it several flights later on my first flight, STS-61-C, and when we got on orbit, there was still gypsum coming out of everything!
 They thought they had cleaned it ... but it was just unreal what it had done!"
 Dust continued to be found in the spacecraft for the rest of its career.

-Columbia made 130 orbits and traveled 5300000 km during its 8day, 0 hour, 4minute, 46second flight.
-A total of 36 thermal protection tiles were lost and 19 were damaged.
+Columbia made 130 orbits and traveled 5300000 km during its 8-day 0-hour 4-minute 46-second flight.
+A total of 36 thermal-protection tiles were lost, and 19 were damaged.
 The orbiter was returned to Kennedy Space Center on April 6, 1982.
 STS-3 was the last mission for which NASA named a complete backup crew.

 While on a post-mission goodwill tour in Beijing, Lousma displayed a photo he had taken from space of a "beautiful emerald-colored lake" in China and was surprised by the audience reaction.
 He later learned that the picture was likely of a secret atomic test site for the Chinese nuclear weapons program.

 Mission insignia

 On the mission patch, Columbia is shown emerging from a star, representing the bright aspiration of space exploration.
-The orbiter is seen grabbing a PDP with the Canadarm, and is shown with many experiments in its payload bay.
+The orbiter is seen grabbing a PDP with the Canadarm and is shown with many experiments in its payload bay.
 The three large orange triangular points of the mission patch indicate the flight's numerical designation in the Space Transportation System's mission sequence.

 Wake-up calls

-NASA began a tradition of playing music to astronauts during the Project Gemini, and first used music to wake up a flight crew during Apollo 15.
-Each track is specially chosen, often by the astronauts' families, and usually has a special meaning to an individual member of the crew, or is applicable to their daily activities.
+NASA began a tradition of playing music to astronauts during the Project Gemini and first used music to wake up a flight crew during Apollo 15.
+Each track is specially chosen, often by the astronauts' families, and usually has a special meaning to an individual member of the crew or is applicable to their daily activities.